-- · Term: 20 years - · Income limit: 80% of the median income in the area where the home is purchased - Eligibility requirements: Home buyers using FHA or Section 184 loans - DPA percentage: up to 3.5% of the lesser of the purchase price or appraised value - Minimum borrower contribution: No required minimum contribution - Affordability Requirements: Home must be restricted as 'affordable housing' for a minimum of 15 years
+- Term: 20 years - Income limit: 80% of the median income in the area where the home is purchased - Eligibility requirements: Home buyers using an FHA or Section 184 loan - DPA percentage: up to 3.5% of the lesser of the purchase price or appraised value - Minimum borrower contribution: No required minimum contribution - Affordability Requirements: Home must be restricted as 'affordable housing' for a minimum of 15 years

-The MH Repayable Loan product is offered as lower rate than market-rate DPA, which is usually a few points higher than the first mortgage rate.
-The interest rate floor of 45enurethte aable to cover loan servicing fees, which are typically \$25/month for performing loans and \$80-90/month for non-performing loans.
+The MH Repayable Loan product is offered at a lower rate than market-rate DPA, which is usually a few points higher than the first mortgage rate.
+The interest rate floor of 4.5% ensures that we are able to cover loan servicing fees, which are typically \$25/month for performing loans and \$80-90/month for non-performing loans.
 While typical down payment assistance carries a 10-year term, the MH Repayable Loan is spread over a 20-year term.
 This lowers the borrower's monthly payment to half the cost of a similar loan with a 10-year term.